-This longtime waterpark, which sits next to Sam’s Fun City, an amusement park, offers lots of water fun.
+This longtime waterpark, which sits next to Splash City Adventures, an amusement park, offers lots of water fun.
 There is a slow-moving 750-foot endless river that you can float on in a giant innertube, as well as seven pools, 12 large slides and two kiddie interactive play pools with pint size slides.

 Sky Zone is an indoor trampoline park with massive wall-to-wall trampolines, a foam zone for jumping and sports areas on trampolines.
 The Pensacola location holds sensory hours the first and third Sunday of the month with a quieter, toned-down jumping experience for visitors with sensory issues.
 It’s a fun place for children to learn new skills in a safe, controlled environment.